kazrin/arduino-examples/how-to-inherit-class/README.md

     └── README
 ```

-`main.cpp` loads `TwoNumbers` class and make it add, subtract, multiply and divide.
+`main.cpp` loads `WiFiConnection` class and make it connect, check the connection and re-connect.
+Before building, please replace `ssid` and `password` in `./lib/config/config.h`